Alcarin/ArtMenu-for-CodeIgniter/README.md

  	    );

 ###Dinamically modify the menu
-If you want to add, modify a menu item (only for certain page or only in certain condition), or completly override the menu, you can modify the public menu array after loaded the library and before rendering the menu
+If you want to add, modify a menu item (only for certain page/controller or only in certain condition), or completly override the menu, you can modify the public menu array after loaded the library and before rendering the menu

     $this->load->library('art_menu');

-after loaded the library, we can for example modify the login menu item with logout functionality:
+after loaded the library, you can for example modify the login menu item with logout functionality:

     $this->art_menu->hmenu['login']['label']='Logout';
     $this->art_menu->hmenu['login']['url']='/user/logout';

+or

+	$this->art_menu->hmenu['login']=array('label' => 'Logout', 'url' => '/user/logout' );

-or we can add another menu item if an user is authenticated
+or you can add another menu item if an user is authenticated

     $this->art_menu->hmenu['admin']=array('label' => 'Admin', 'url' => '/page/admin');

-or we can completly override the menu configured in the config file
+or you can completly override the menu configured in the config file

     $this->art_menu->vmenu=array(
  		'home' => array('label' => 'Home', 'url' => '/', 'items' => array(